AndyObtiva/strategic/README.md

 2. Now, you can add strategies under this directory without having to modify the original class: `tax_calculator`

-3. Add strategy classes under the namespace matching the original class name (`TaxCalculator`) and extending the original class (`TaxCalculator`) just to take advantage of default logic in it:
+3. Add strategy classes under the namespace matching the original class name (`TaxCalculator`) and extending the original class (`TaxCalculator`) just to take advantage of default logic in it (this goes against the default Gang of Four Strategy Pattern, but was done out of convenience without the downsides of domain model inheritance since those subclasses are not used directly, yet via a strategy name string without conditionals or via a matcher for another object hierarchy):

 ```ruby
 class TaxCalculator::UsStrategy < TaxCalculator